w3f/polkadot-wiki/docs/learn/how-to/choose-nomination-pool.md

-In the [Polkadot Wiki](../learn-nomination-pools.md#roles), you'll find more information about each specific role's meaning.
+You'll find more information about [each specific role's meaning](../learn-nomination-pools.md#roles).

 Here are a few things to consider about the accounts that manage the pool: